December 10, 2018

 Quit trading at the same time each day, and then have a routine for reviewing all trades taken.
 In terms of each trade, have a checklist you run through to make sure that each trade aligns with your trading plan.

 High impact news releases are unpredictable in both how far they may push the price, and in what direction.
-High impact news events include company earnings announcement and scheduled economic data releases.
+High impact news events include company earnings announcements and scheduled economic data releases.
 Avoid holding day trading positions during such events.
 Instead, wait till after the news is released.
 Then, use day trading strategies to capitalize on the volatility that ensues.

 A review is critical to long-term success.
 Without review sessions, a trader can’t see the overall picture of what they are doing well and what they are doing poorly.
 Each day, take a screenshot of your chart with all your trades marked on it.
 At the end of the week, review the charts for the prior week and note deviations from the trading plan.
 Note any areas of the trading plan that could be improved.
 Write down a plan for how to implement these improvements.
 At the end of each month, review your weekly plans and note whether you have made progress on these or not.

 When watching a price chart it is easy to get distracted from the trading plan.
 Prepare a checklist to run through before every trade.
 The checklist makes sure that the trade meets all the specifications laid out in the trading plan.
-It only takes a second to mentally go over the checklist, and can save a trader from many bad trades.
+It only takes a second to mentally go over the checklist and can save a trader from many bad trades.

 Each trader has weaknesses and strengths.
 Over time, traders will know their weakness, such as not taking a loss when they should (and letting it get bigger) or taking trades that don’t align with the trading plan (and thus, these trades are based on an unproven strategy).
 Such weaknesses can cause big losses in a hurry.
 Have a personal plan for what you will do when you notice yourself making one of these mistakes.